ArchieMeng/anime2x-multibackend/README.md

         """
         This processor will return the original frame Image in its process function.
         :param params: parameters for processing.
 Will be ignored in this class.
-        :param postprocessor: the process that will be used on the result frame before returning it to caller.
+        :param postprocessor: the processor that will be used on the result frame before returning it to caller.
         """
         self.params = params
         self.postprocessor = postprocessor